 The Association for Computing Machinery (ACM) – University of Delaware Student Section is a Registered Student Organization on campus.

-Assistant Professor, Department of Computer & Information Sciences
+Assistant Professor, Computer & Information Sciences

 Eta Kappa Nu

 Eta Kappa Nu is a unique membership organization dedicated to encouraging and recognizing excellence in the electrical and computer engineering fields.
 Members consist of students, alumni, and other professionals who have demonstrated exceptional academic and professional accomplishments.
 Student members are selected on the basis of scholastic standing, character, and leadership.
 Through a variety of service programs and leadership training, student members develop lifelong skills that earmark them for prominent positions in industry and academia.
 Members are much better prepared for the post-college world and are especially valuable and attractive to employers.
 They are recognized as extremely capable, both technically and professionally.